Luis Urías Preview, Player Props: Red Sox vs. Astros

 Luis Urías At The Plate

-- Urias is batting .178 with three doubles, three home runs and 14 walks.
+- Urias is batting .176 with four doubles, three home runs and 14 walks.

-- In 9.4% of his games this season, he has gone deep, and 2.7% of his trips to the plate.
+- In 8.6% of his games this year, he has homered, and 2.4% of his trips to the plate.

-- In seven games this season (21.9%), Urias has picked up an RBI, and in three of those games (9.4%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In nine games this season (25.7%), Urias has picked up an RBI, and in three of those games (8.6%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

+- In 11 of 35 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.